swibge/mjml/packages/mjml-hero/README.md

 Display a section with a background image and some content inside (mj-text, mj-button, mj-image ...)

-The height attribute is required only for the fixed-height mode The background position does not work in mode fluid-height and on outlook.com For better result we encourage you to use a background image with a 600px width
+The height attribute is required only for the fixed-height mode

+The background position does not work in mode fluid-height and on outlook.com

+For better result we encourage you to use a background image with a 600px width and always specified a background color (some mail clients does not support background image)

 attribute           | unit                                | description                                                          | default value
 --------------------|-------------------------------------|----------------------------------------------------------------------|--------------